jomavera/aws-mwaa-local-runner/README.md

 # Python, MySQL and Airflow for data analysis

-This project allow to generate a docker container with a MySQL database and airflow server to automate analysis tasks.
-This allows us to make queries using Python to the MySQL database in our local environment.
+This project allows to generate a docker container with a MySQL database and airflow server to automate analysis tasks.
+We can make automated queries from airflow using sqlalchemy to the MySQL database from our local environment.

 ## Technologies